Overview

 Defining Regions

-Saving and Restoring Region
+Saving and Restoring Region Definitions

 Computing Spectra and Errors

-New OSPEX Methods for Region
+OSPEX Methods for Region Selection

-New OSPEX Parameters for
+OSPEX Parameters for Region Selection

 In order to form a spectrum from the image cube, you must define source region(s) in each image.
 For each image in the time/energy grid, the image flux values in the pixels enclosed by the selected region(s) are summed to form a single point in the spectrum for a time bin.
 Once the spectra are computed, you can proceed through OSPEX in a manner similar to if you had started with a spectrum FITS file.
 These are the only differences: